 This essential oil can easily be found online or at various local stores such as health stores, vitamin stores, and superstores such as Walmart and Target.

-You can also make your own peppermint oil at your home with the help of peppermint leaves.
+You can also make your own homemade peppermint oil using fresh peppermint leaves.

-The smell of peppermint repels spiders and keeps them away from your home.
+The smell of peppermint repels spiders and a number of other critters.